latex3/babel/docs/guides/using-babelprovide-to-modify-or-extend-locales.md

 # Using `\babelprovide` to modify or extend locales

 As explained in the manual, `\babelprovide` is an all-purpose command to both define a new language and modify an existing language.
 This article provides examples on how to modify a language loaded as a package option.
+It assumes there isn't a previous `\babelprovide` or `provide=*` for that language.

 **All the examples assume:**
 ```tex